bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 1. Refine ideas for "API Gateway": https://app.zenhub.com/workspaces/entity-5bf2f2164b5806bc2bf60531/issues/bcgov/entity/1088
 @Jyoti: invite Thor to that session (see ticket)  - Invited
+    - Thor didnt join this meeting, so we will bring it again as part of next PO sync

 2. Staff dashboard to manage their work.
-- Shoud be prioritized i next PI planning meeting
+    - Shoud be prioritized in next PI planning meeting
-- Would Name request items be part of this dashboard?
+    - Some of the things to consider while scoping as part of Next PI planning: Would Name request items be part of this dashboard?

 3. Can correction framework be reused for authorizing an account to manage a business(Ex: If a client wants to get the ownership of their business back, they submit a request(using digital form) to Staff)?
 If yes, then its a dependency on Entities team to do this work for relationship team.
 - Requesting access to Business
-- Can be used as discussed
+- The same framework can be used, however there is no urgency to build this piece for relationship team
 - When it has to be built : Not prioritized for current quarter

--
+4. Dependencies

-Dependency from Assets
+*Dependency from Assets to relationship*
 a.
 Redirect for authentification
 b.
-RFC for seeking changes CI/CD - feedback is pending
+RFC for seeking changes to CI/CD pipeline- feedback is pending.
+Please ask RFC submitter to follow up with reviewers *Dependency from Relationship to Entities*

-BCOL - Entitie to Relationship
+a.
+BCOL payment scenario in case of failures *Dependency from Entities to Relationship *
+a.
 Affiliate NR : NR/Entity/Relationship
+b.
+BCOL Error messages

-4. MRAS and name Request
+*MRAS and name Request*
 Check with MRAS team their dependency with BC REg - who is doing this?
 Two workarpunds
 a.
 Use legacy NRO in terms of using CORP/Benefit complanies